naoyamorishita/main/nmorishita_nearc_presentation_240511.md

 ![Change Intensity](./imgs/nearc_imgs/change_intensities_total.png)

-3. Net change intensity, in other words quantity intensity in the western areas was high cluster of loss non- forest.
+3. Net change intensity, in other words quantity intensity, Central Mass showed quantity gain intensities of both fragmented forest and non- forest.
-    - This indicates that their losses were larger than their gains.
+   - This implies that the region experienced forest losses and forest fragmentation collectively and intensively.
+       - Worcester was an outlier of the non- forest gain quantity intensity.
-    - Central Mass showed quantity gain intensities of both fragmented forest and non- forest.
+   - Western Mass showed lots of spatial outliers of losses of non- forest.
+       - This implies dissimilarity of the trends.
+   - East Mass shows a low cluster of non- forest gain quantity intensity.
+       - This implies relatively low intensity of forest loss in the area.
 ![Quantity Intensity](./imgs/nearc_imgs/moran_quantity.png)

-From these 3 points, I would conclude that **central Mass had been the most subjective to change**.
-Unlike discussion by previous studies, **the outskirts of Bosto and Worcester were low clusters or spatial outlier in the high clustersof the change intensity and non- forest gain quantity**.
+From these 3 points, I would conclude that **central Mass had been the most subjective to change and forest loss.** Unlike discussion by previous studies, **the outskirts of Bosto and Worcester were low clusters or spatial outlier in the high clustersof the change intensity and non- forest gain quantity**.
 This may indicate that its forest change dynamics may no longer be intensive in the area than others.
 That may make sense if these areas have been already developed enough.

 ## 5. Potential Research Questions in the Future
 1. How other land cover changed in municipalities?
 This is because the land cover differently affects behavior of wildlife.